Mutual fund: No-load fund

 In the United States, a fund that calls itself "no-load" cannot charge a front-end load or back-end load under any circumstances and cannot charge a distribution and services fee greater than 0.25% of fund assets.

 Controversy regarding fees and expenses

-Critics of the fund industry argue that fund expenses are too high.
-They believe that the market for mutual funds is not competitive and that there are many hidden fees so that it is difficult for investors to reduce the fees that they pay.
+Critics of the fund industry argue that the expenses for many mutual funds are too high.
+They believe that the market for mutual funds is not as competitive as it should be and that there are often many hidden fees so that it can be difficult for investors to understand and minimize the fees that they pay.
 They argue that the most effective way for investors to raise the returns they earn from mutual funds is to invest in funds with low expense ratios.

 Fund managers counter that fees are determined by a highly competitive market and, therefore, reflect the value that investors attribute to the service provided.
 They also note that fees are clearly disclosed.

 Definitions of key terms

 Average annual total return

-Mutual funds in the United States are required to report the average annual compounded rates of return for one-, five-and-ten year-periods using the following formula:
+Mutual funds in the United States are required to report the average annual compounded rates of return for one-, five- and ten-year periods using the following formula: